-This website holds an audio repository of presentations given during the symposium on ‘Coastal communities in a changing climate: impacts, challenges, and solutions for Gros Morne,’ and will hold teaching kits on the subject.
+This website holds an audio repository of presentations given during the symposium on ‘Coastal communities in a changing climate: impacts, challenges, and solutions for Gros Morne,’ and holds teaching kits on the subject.

 Held in Corner Brook and Rocky Harbour, Newfoundland, in May 2018, the symposium was jointly hosted by Grenfell Campus and the Gros Morne Cooperating Association.
 The event brought together researchers, practitioners, and community members from across Canada to exchange and extend current knowledge on the impacts of climate change on coastal communities.
 The symposium emerged from an expanding collaboration between researchers and graduate students at Grenfell Campus, Memorial University of Newfoundland, and the Gros Morne Cooperating Association, a non-profit organization working with communities and businesses in Gros Morne National Park.